I’ve lost my edge, I think.

+So I’ve changed things this week.
+Did you know you can do that?
+You can just go, “yeah no more,” and make life worth living again?
 I’m just working out three times a week now, not five, and reduced my exercises.
-I’ve come to the realization there’s no possible way my house could be more organized and refuse to freak out if I see a lone sock on the living room floor (deep breaths and all that).
+I’ve come to the realization there’s no possible way my house could be more organized and refuse to freak out if I see a lone sock on the living room floor.
+Deep breaths and all that.
 I’m loving and learning the ways of my child (thank you, podcasts) and getting more in tune with her needs as she gets older.
-I’ve broken up with Wal-Mart (we still see each other on grocery days, akward but necessary).
-I’m putting more intention into my church duties now that my overall plate is a little lighter and this has seeped into my personal relationships with those I’m spending time with.
+I’ve broken up with Wal-Mart (we still see each other on grocery days—awkward but necessary), I’m putting more intention into my church duties now that my overall plate is a little lighter, and this has seeped into my personal relationships with those I’m spending time with.

 You are not just the way you are; you are the way you choose to be.